StartOS provides a rich interface for managing installed Services.

-Health Checks: This is a critical feature of embassyOS.
+Health Checks: This is a critical feature of StartOS.
 Health Checks are configured by the service packager in order to quickly convey to the user what is happening with their service, as well as possible actions they may want to take.
-Learn more about Health Checks.

 Start / Stop: Self-explanatory, use these buttons to start or stop a service.

-To see if an update is available for a service, you can visit the Updates section of the Marketplace or by visiting its Marketplace listing.
+To see if an update is available for a service, you can visit the Updates tab or visit the service’s Marketplace listing.

 If an update is available, simply click “Update” and confirm the action.

 On the Marketplace listing page, under “Additional Info”, click “Other Versions”.